Carolyn Penstein Rosť

 Tutorial at 2014 LASI: Text Mining and Educational Discourse

-Associate Editor of the International Journal of Computer Supported Collaborative Learning and the IEEE Transactions on Learning Technologies
+Executive Editor of the International Journal of Computer Supported Collaborative Learning and the IEEE Transactions on Learning Technologies

 Statement of Career Goals

-My research towards this end has birthed and substantially contributed to the growth of two thriving inter-related areas of research: namely, Automated Analysis of Collaborative Learning Processes and Dynamic Support for Collaborative Learning, where intelligent conversational agents are used to support collaborative learning in a context sensitive way.
+My research has birthed and substantially contributed to the growth of two thriving inter-related areas of research: namely, Automated Analysis of Collaborative Learning Processes and Dynamic Support for Collaborative Learning, where intelligent conversational agents are used to support collaborative learning in a context sensitive way.
 The key idea behind all of my work is to draw insights from rich theoretical models from sociolinguistics and discourse analysis, and pair them down to precise operationalizations that capture the most important essence of what is happening for achieving impact.
 My approach is always to start with investigating how conversation works and formalizing this understanding in models that are precise enough to be reproducible and that demonstrate explanatory power in connection with outcomes that have real world value.
 The next step is to adapt, extend, and apply machine learning and text mining technologies in ways that leverage that deep understanding in order to build computational models that are capable of automatically applying these constructs to naturally occurring language interactions.
 Finally, with the technology to automatically monitor naturalistic language communication in place, the final stage is to build interventions that lead to real world benefits.

 This approach leads to three aspects included in each project:

 In an effort to arrive at generalizable models, I am pursuing this research program in multiple parallel contexts that provide opportunities to investigate how both the manifestation of the conversational constructs as well as their effects on outcomes are nuanced through mediating contextual variables.
-Thus, I am conducting research on eight currently funded projects from a variety of government and industrial funding sources, such as NSF, NRL, Google, the Gates Foundation, and Bosch.
+Thus, I am conducting research on eight currently funded projects from a variety of government and industrial funding sources, such as NSF, NRL, and Google.
 Since my tenure review in 2013, I have served as PI on 3 newly funded grants totaling 2.5M and Co-PI on 6 others totaling 8M.
 This includes most recently a 4M NSF DIBBS grant on which I am Co-PI and a 2M NSF BigData grant on which I am PI.
 Most of these projects fall within my primary impact area of education and learning more broadly, including informal learning and knowledge diffusion in online communities such as Wikipedia, GitHub, and Climate Colab.